adityarathod/fraud-detection/README.md

 The first `Dense` layer has a ReLU activation function, and the output layer has a `Sigmoid` activation function.

 ## Performance
-This model performs with 99.94% accuracy on the test set, as generated through a deterministic random shuffle of the original dataset.
+This model performs with 99.99% accuracy on the test set, as generated through a deterministic random shuffle of the original dataset.

-However, this model does poorly when evaluated based on other metrics, such as F₁ score (0.0217 on the test set).
+This model also does relatively well when evaluated on other metrics, such as F₁ score (0.77-0.80 on the test set).
-This is due to the imbalance of labels within the dataset (there are much fewer fraud transactions vs. non-fraud).
+A higher score is not practically achievable due to the imbalance between positive and negative examples within the dataset (there are much fewer fraud transactions vs. non-fraud).

-## TODOs
-- figure out how to optimize for F₁ score as well as accuracy
-- feed the model balanced subsets of the data to help the classifier better learn what fraud looks like

 ## Install
 `virtualenv env; source env/bin/activate`